 Smoking’s Impact on the Health of People Who Wear Braces

 When you wear braces, these risks are magnified.
 The brackets can trap chemicals close to your teeth, ensuring they stay in your mouth longer than if you had smoked without braces.
-Braces also make it more difficult to clean your teeth—and when you’re smoking, it’s more important than ever not to miss spots when brushing and flossing.
+Brushing and flossing are more difficult with braces.
+When you’re smoking, it’s also important to clean your teeth thoroughly.
 For most people with braces, this is very challenging, so the harmful effects of smoking and the difficulty of cleaning feed into each other in a vicious cycle.
 Both smoking and imperfect cleaning can lead to more plaque buildup and tooth decay.
 Even when your braces come off, smoking means there will be semi-permanent stains you cannot get off.

 Another challenge of oral hygiene while smoking and wearing braces is that smoking reduces the amount of saliva in your mouth.
-Saliva is an important tool the mouth uses to clean itself, and if there is not enough, it can be harder for your mouth to engage in the natural process of washing away excess food particles.
+Saliva is important.
+Saliva washes away food particles and can make it easier for the mouth to handle food.
 People who wear braces already struggle with maintaining good oral health, because food bits get stuck in strange places.

 As smoking makes the gums recede, the roots become exposed to damage as well.
 Bacteria gets into these newly exposed places, which can lead to infection.
 Because smoking reduces your immune response, these infections are harder to heal from.

 All the challenges caused by smoking impact your teeth and gums even more when you have braces, and smokers have a harder time getting straight teeth as a result.

 Quitting smoking is always a good decision for your overall health, but it is even more important to do so prior to receiving orthodontic treatment.

 CaliSmile Orthodontics: Best Orthodontist in Los Angeles County